StockwatchDev/stockwatch/README.md

 1. Put in the username / password in the respective fields
 2. Specify the start and end date that you're interested in.
-3. Put in the Google Authenticator one-time password in the TOTP field, note that this has a limited timebased validity.
+3. Put in the Google Authenticator one-time password in the Time-based One Time Password (TOTP) field, note that the TOTP is only valid for a limited time.
 4. Press import to start importing.

 ## Download data manually